KimUJin3359/My_fgets/README.md

 ### Project

-This is a project making my fgets.
+This is a project making my function like fgets named get next line.

 ### To be fixed